 John has adventured across 38 countries, always returning with stories of experiences of a world few have encountered - Greenland, Alaska, Antarctica, Mongolia, Ethiopia...

-Members’ only evening with quiz and members’ talks.
-Provisional subject to coronavirus restrictions on hall usage.
+Members’ only evening with quiz and members’ talks, all held online on Zoom.

 Expedition Leader Jo talks in depth about the highest mountain on each of the seven continents and what can make each summit a daunting challenge in its own right.

 Kate rode the length of South America on ‘Woody’; a bamboo bicycle she built herself.
 Following the spine of the Andes, Kate explored the urgent challenge of biodiversity loss.

 Paul, photographer, presenter and outspoken defender of persecuted species, has spent years with spotted and striped predators and will show us many of his award-winning images.